- About Us

 Those of us in West Seattle have the added problem of the West Seattle Bridge closure.
 Many of our employees live in outlying areas such as Redmond, Shorline, North Bend and Covington.
 With there being so many job opportunities closer to home, we have lost a significant number of staff members.
 We completely understand and support their difficult decision to depart.
 They already work eleven hour days and to spend two hours in the car on top of that is just not sustainable.
 And because there are so many veterinary positions open all over the city, most veterinary workers just aren't willing to consider commuting to West Seattle until the bridge reopens.

 Due to our reduced staff size, we have had to eliminate our weekend hours.
-Our lobby will still be open on Saturdays from 9 AM to 5 PM.
-Clients are able to pick up medicine, flea products, prescription diets, admit and pick up boarders and we will have a number of nail trim and bath appointments as well.
+Our lobby will still be open on Saturdays from 9 AM to 5 PM; clients are able to pick up medicine, flea products, prescription diets, admit and pick up boarders.
 On Saturdays we do not have a doctor on-site and will not be able to provide any medical services or consultations.

 Our staff is doing their absolute best to accommodate as many of our regular clients as we can.
 We know it's disheartening to have to wait days or weeks for an appointment and/or be referred to an emergency hospital.
 Unfortunately, we do not have the capacity to meet client demand as quickly as we are used to doing.
 It is a situation that is making the job even more difficult and stressful especially for our reception staff.
 We cannot thank you enough for being patient and polite with our staff.